- INVESTORS

 Management and comments for the year

 SCA’s objective is to manage the company’s forests to make them at least as rich in biodiversity, nature experiences and raw material in the future as they are today.
 SCA is pursuing long-term and responsible forest management where nature conservation measures are applied in all forest operations.
 SCA strives to preserve and strengthen biodiversity in several ways.
-Ecological landscape planning applies to SCA’s entire land holding and forms the foundation of our approach to nature conservation.
-SCA makes voluntary set-asides where the company’s forests with the highest conservation values are set aside from forest management.
-Alternative forms of production are used and targeted actions are taken to promote biodiversity.
-SCA takes specific responsibility for forest species that are at risk of being negatively affected by forest management in northern Sweden and works proactively to guarantee and increase access to the right habitats for these species.
-The company cooperates with organizations to jointly identify and undertake measures that promote biodiversity and recreation.
+Ecological landscape planning applies to SCA’s entire forest holdings and forms the foundation of our approach to nature conservation.
+SCA makes voluntary set-asides where the company’s forests with the highest conservation values are set aside from forest management or are subject to nature conservation management to enhance conservation values.
+Alternative forms of production are applied and targeted actions are taken to promote biodiversity.
+SCA takes a specific responsibility for species which are found in SCA’s forests, are red-listed and that are at risk of being negatively affected by forest management, and works proactively to promote availability to habitats that favor these species.
+The company cooperates with government authorities and organizations to jointly identify and undertake measures that promote biodiversity and recreation.

 Description of risk